fractaledmind/metadata/README.md

 metadata.attributes.text_content == "paris"
 ```

 In order to use any of the greater-than or less-than operators, your value needs either to be an integer (or float) or a date object.
 In order to make the API as intuitive as possible, `metadata` allows for human-readable date statements.
-That is, you do not need to pass `datetime` objects as the *value* of a comparison with a date attribute (like `metadata.attributes.creation_date`).
+That is, you do not need to pass `datetime` objects as the *value* of a comparison with a date attribute (like `metadata.attributes.creation_date`). `metadata` uses the `parsedatetime` library to convert human-readable dates into `datetime` objects.
 The following are all acceptable date comparisons:
 ```
 # Created before today
 metadata.attributes.creation_date < 'today'